-In addition to recording breeding waders, information on additional bird species was also collected.
+In addition to recording breeding waders, information on additional bird species was also collected in 2016.
 For each visit to Ballydangan South, a complete list of all bird species heard or seen during the survey period was made.
-For certain scarce or unusual species, additional data on numbers, behaviour and breeding status were also noted.
+For certain scarce or unusual species, additional data on numbers, behaviour and breeding status were also noted in both 2016 and 2017.